Skip to main content

 Two Creation Modes

 The safest default.
-Compose mode builds a pipeline of existing registered tools.
+Compose mode uses the ComposableToolBuilder to chain existing registered tools into a pipeline.
 No sandbox is needed because it only invokes tools the agent already has access to.

 Example: Research-and-summarize pipeline